 I have been on a journey to reclaim my health for the last 7 years.
 Seven years ago today my body thought I was having an allergic reaction and my tongue swelled up and nearly choked me to death.
-I have been trying to get my health back on track ever since.
+Subsequently, I have been trying to get my health back on track ever since.
 It started a roller coaster ride for me on the western medicine conveyor belt.
-I had to be put on this medication to counteract this one.
-I finally went to a free seminar a functional doctor was giving.
+Not to mention, I had to be put on this medication to counteract this one.
+Hence, I finally went to a free seminar a functional doctor was giving.
 The seminar was life-changing.
 I decided to become a patient of the functional doctor and was put on a grain-free, refined sugar-free diet.
-This is a very simplistic explanation of the current life-changing diet I am on.
+Needless to say, this is a very simplistic explanation of the current life-changing diet I am on.

-Salt is in almost every savory dish.
+Incidentally, Salt is in almost every savory dish.
 Heck, a pinch of salt gives sweet things a deeper sweetness.
 There are many flavored salts on the market.
 Therefore, why not create my own.
-Rosemary is a very potent herb hence you only need a small amount.
+Nonetheless, rosemary is a very potent herb hence you only need a small amount.
 This salt has a hint of rosemary with citrus, pepper and wine tones.
-The wine tones are very subtle yet you can taste the flavor.
-These flavors are accomplished by dehydrating the seasonings.
+All in all, the wine tones are very subtle yet you can taste the flavor.
+In conclusion, these flavors are accomplished by dehydrating the seasonings.
 Then breaking into pieces and blending in a coffee or spice mill until finely ground.
-I only use pink salt as it is supposed to be more beneficial to the body.
+In any case, I only use pink salt as it is supposed to be more beneficial to the body.

-This recipe contains freshly smashed peppercorns, citrus zest, and wine.
-I am not much of a wine drinker.
+In any case, this recipe contains freshly smashed peppercorns, citrus zest, and wine.
+Hence, I am not much of a wine drinker.
 Moscato is a sweeter wine and that is what is in my fridge so that is what I use.
-Only use a wine you drink.
-The smell this makes while in the dehydrator is wonderful.
-Use with my Rosemary Wine New York Steaks.
+Furthermore, only use a wine you drink.
+In any case, the smell this makes while in the dehydrator is wonderful.
+Use with my Rosemary Wine New York Steaks. and Rosemary Red Onion Dressing.

 Rosemary Wine Salt